-We are currently recruiting a part-time paid cafe and kitchen co-ordinator to support and train our kitchen and cafe volunteers for a minimum of 91 hours a month (average 21 – 28 per week).
+We are currently recruiting a part-time paid cafe and kitchen co-ordinator to support and train our kitchen and cafe volunteers for an average of 91 hours a month (average approx 21 per week).

 How to apply

-Deadline for applications is strictly Sunday 21 January 2018 and interviews will take place on Wednesday 24 January during the day.
+Deadline for applications is strictly 5 January 2019 and interviews will take place on Thursday 10 January 2019 during the daytime.

 Apply here (please do read the description below first!)